List of Teenage Mutant Ninja Turtles characters: Jammerhead

+Kitsune

+Kitsune is a character in Teenage Mutant Ninja Turtles.

+In IDW Publishing, Kitsune is a fox deity, the youngest daughter of The Dragon, and member of the Pantheon who was responsible for the rise of the Foot Clan.

+In Tales of the Teenage Mutant Ninja Turtles, a human version of Kitsune appears who is voiced by Tomoko Karina.
+This version is the leader of the Purple Dragons.

 Other major characters

 Irma Langenstein

 April O'Neil's friend and ally to the Ninja Turtles and introduced in the 1987 series as April's Channel Six co-worker, voiced by Jennifer Darling.
 She also appears in and IDW comics.

-In the 2012 animated series, Irma is an android utilized by Kraang Subprime to gain April's trust and infiltrate the Turtles' lair; the body was also used by a member of the Utrom High Council, Rook, who reveals that Subprime had stolen her creation.
-This version of Irma was voiced by Kate Micucci.
+In the 2012 animated series, Irma (voiced by Kate Micucci) is an android utilized by Kraang Subprime to gain April's trust and infiltrate the Turtles' lair.
+The Irma body was originally created by Rook (also voiced by Kate Micucci), a member of the Utrom High Council, before being stolen by Subprime.

+In Tales of the Teenage Mutant Ninja Turtles, Irma (voiced by Shelby Young) is a student at Eastman High and fellow classmate of Donatello, who are both members of the school's Robotics Club.

 Venus de Milo

 Venus de Milo was introduced as the first female Ninja Turtle in Ninja Turtles: The Next Mutation and was created specifically for that iteration.
 Unlike the four original Turtles, she utilises ancient shamanistic magic rather than ninjitsu.
 Within the continuity of the series when Splinter rescued the Turtles, he accidentally left Venus behind.
 She made her way to Chinatown and was found and raised as a daughter by a Shinobi magician who named her Mei Pieh Chi.

 A new version of Venus was released in the IDW Comics continuity with Issue #127 on March 30, 2022.
 This incarnation is a Frankenstein-like creature with telepathic abilities created by the mad mutant surgeon Doctor Jasper Barlow from the remains of a female Punk Frog named Bonnie.